Accelerate your biologic drug development with Praesto®

 IX may also be instrumental in earning additional revenue by recovering valuable metals from waste or effluent streams that would otherwise have been discarded.
 Examples include:

-The typical impurity contents for copper (4) and cobalt (9) metal are listed in Table 1.
+The typical impurity contents for copper (4) and cobalt (9) metal are listed in the table below.
 The list clearly shows that a wide range of elements are considered.
 The presence and/or concentration of these elements varies between ore bodies and the necessary impurity removal steps are not necessarily the same for every operation.

 Method of Refining Copper

 In the copper electrolysis process, the impure copper anodes and cathodes (made of stainless steel or high-purity copper) are immersed in an electrolysis tank filled with copper sulphate liquor.
-Direct current is applied, causing dissolution of Cu 2+ at the anodes with the release of two electrons.
-At the cathode, the opposite reaction takes place, i.e. the copper(II) ion receives two electrons and deposits as pure copper metal, as illustrated in Figure 1.
+Direct current is applied, causing dissolution of Cu2+ at the anodes with the release of two electrons.
+At the cathode, the opposite reaction takes place, i.e. the copper(II) ion receives two electrons and deposits as pure copper metal, as illustrated in the figure below.

 Impurity Metals in Copper Electrolysis

-According to K.Koyama et.all1, the copper concentrate used in pyrometallurgical processes contains copper, iron, sulphur, gold, silver, nickel, zinc, arsenic, and other impurities.
+According to K.Koyama et.all1, the copper concentrate used in pyrometallurgical processes contains copper, iron, sulfur, gold, silver, nickel, zinc, arsenic, and other impurities.
 These impurity metals report to the copper matte and slag during the smelting process or to the gas phase.
 A portion of the impurity metals contained in the copper matte reports to the anodes.
 During electrolysis, some of the impurity metals precipitate as slime at the bottom of the bath, while elements with a lower electrode potential than copper (0.337 V vs SHE), are soluble under the prevailing conditions and report to the solution.
-The impurity metals can be categorized into three different groups, according to their solubility behaviour in copper electrolyte, as listed in Table 2.
+The impurity metals can be categorized into three different groups, according to their solubility behavior in copper electrolyte, as listed in the table below.

 When the concentration of impurities in the electrolyte increases above a certain level, it causes a reduction in electrical conductivity, leading to a decline of electrolytic efficiency which ultimately negatively affects the purity of the final copper product.
 To control the impurity level, a bleed of the copper electrolyte is treated De-copperization electrolysis (electrolysis using insoluble lead anodes to remove the impurity as copper removal slime) had been used conventionally.
 However, bismuth and antimony could not be removed efficiently by these conventional methods.
 This resulted in the study of using chelating resins for the purification of copper electrolyte (2).